LatamLink/latamlink.io/docs/guides/configure-wallet.md

 ---
-id: external-authenticators
+id: configure-wallet
-title: Configure External Authenticators
+title: Configure Wallet
-sidebar_label: Configure external authenticators
+sidebar_label: Configure Wallet
 ---

-The last important update for EOSJS included built-in support for the interchangeable signs providers; deleting the burden of managing the secure keys management of its scope and improving the interoperability.
-What is more important, this is great security improving that limits the exposition of the keys of a user in several applications to a unique reliable signs provider that mitigates the potential risks that can arise from malicious code or an error of the user when using blockchain applications.

-## External Authenticators Configuration (Anchor Wallet)

-To use external authenticators in LACChain EOSIO such as Anchor Wallet, a configuration must be made to include the network within the networks available in the authenticator, below, a tutorial is shown where this process is explained.
+To use external authenticators(wallets) in LACChain EOSIO such as Anchor Wallet, a configuration must be made to include the network within the networks available in the authenticator, below, a tutorial is shown where this process is explained.

-### Step 1: download and install
+### Step 1: Download and Install

 In this case the authenticator [Anchor Wallet](https://greymass.com/en/anchor/) is used.

-### Step 2: add the network
+### Step 2: Add the Network

 Once the Anchor Wallet installation is done, you should go to the **Manage Available Blockchains** window, there press the **Add/Remove** button.